Menu

 Respecting the hierarchy in Bali

-Working in Bali is usually rather relax, but there are some things you need to be mindful of when interacting with your Balinese colleagues and the local population.
+Working in Bali is usually rather relaxed, but there are some things to keep in mind when interacting with your Balinese colleagues and the local population.
 Indonesia is a hierarchically structured society, with a particular emphasis on age differences and deep respect for the elderly.
-This is especially crucial in a formal meeting such as a business meeting or networking events in Bali.
+This is especially crucial in a formal meeting, such as a business meeting or networking event in Bali.

 Since it can be difficult to ascertain the exact age of participants in a business meeting, play it safe by using honorific prefixes like "Pak" for men and "Ibu" for women.
 Once you get better acquainted with your interlocutors, you will use "Mas" for young men and "Mba" for young women.
 As you might have understood, it is considered impolite to address a stranger by his or her first or last name, especially at an official event.
 However, this rule is more flexible during Western-style business meetings.